 LEDs don’t create much heat, but they can emit an excessive amount of light.
 LED light burn is a real possibility that many gardeners neglect.
 Many contemporary LED grows lights offer intensity controls to help with this problem.
 Although LED lights do not get hot, resist the desire to turn them off.
 Their brightness may swiftly harm plants.
 After only one day, you may see cannabis light stress effects.

-Light burn is significantly less likely to occur when growing marijuana outdoors, even in the most direct sunshine.
+Light burn is significantly less likely to occur when growing cannabis outdoors, even in the most direct sunshine.
 The only time you need to be concerned about too much sun is when you relocate plants indoors to outside.
 In this instance, your old indoor plants must adjust to their new surroundings.
 You should not immediately take them from your inside tent to a sun-drenched setting, but rather place them in a shaded, outside position to adjust to the new, bright environment gradually.
 After a week, you can move the plant to a sunnier location.

 Changes in your plant’s growing environment, such as reducing or rising light intensity or temperature, can need variable watering and nutrient requirements.
 More light will cause your plants to develop quicker, necessitating more water and nutrients.
 Watering regularly in such growth circumstances with intense light and high temperatures can also reduce light burn.
 Because you cannot repair light-burned plants, you must prevent this from happening.
 This is particularly true if you have no expertise, so please do your study before planting and attempt to monitor the progress of your cannabis plants daily.
 If they exhibit any abnormal circumstances, you can correct them in time to have the least impact on your cannabis plant.